py-why/EconML/doc/spec/api.rst

             X: optional (m × d_x) matrix of features for each sample

             Returns:
-            theta: (m × d_y × d_t) matrix of constant marginal CATE of each treatment on each outcome	for each sample
+            theta: (m × d_y × d_f_t) matrix of constant marginal CATE of each treatment on each outcome for each sample, where d_f_t is the dimension of the featurized treatment.
+            If treatment_featurizer is None, d_f_t = d_t
             '''

         def const_marginal_effect_interval(self, X=None, *, alpha=0.05):